Skip to contents

 • Ad (optional): Prior precision matrix for vec(Delta) (default: 0.01 * I).
 Ignored if HART is used.

-• Amu (optional): Prior precision for mixture component means (default: 0.01 if unrestricted, 0.1 if restricted).
+• Amu (optional): Prior precision for the normal prior (default: 0.01 if unrestricted, 0.1 if restricted).

 • nu (optional): Degrees of freedom for IW prior on component Sigma (default: nvar+3 if unrestricted, nvar+15 if restricted).